 Step Description 1 Create a new JWS file, or update an existing one, that implements the web service using XML over HTTP.
 Use your favorite IDE or text editor.
 See Programming Guidelines for the Web Service Using XML Over HTTP.
 2 Update your build.xml file to include a call to the jwsc Ant task to compile the JWS file into a web service.
-For example: Web Services Ant Task.
-3 Run the Ant target to build the web service.
-For example: prompt> ant build-rest 4 Deploy the web service as usual.
+For example: 3 Due the Ant torget to build the Web Services Ant Task.
+S Run the Ant target to build the web service. prompt> ant build-rest 4 Deploy the web service as usual.
 See Deploying and Undeploying WebLogic Web Services.
 5 Access the web service from your web service client.
 See Accessing the Web Service from a Client.

-30.2 Programming Guidelines for the Web Service Using XML Over HTTP
+Programming Guidelines for the Web Service Using XML Over HTTP